Mount Carmel Roman Catholic High School

 Mount Carmel Roman Catholic High School is a coeducational Roman Catholic secondary school located in Accrington, a town located in the county of Lancashire, England.

-A Roman Catholic school - “A family of faith and learning”.
-It is a voluntary aided school administered by the Lancashire County Council and the Roman Catholic Diocese of Salford.
+Being a Roman Catholic school - “A family of faith and learning”, it is a voluntary aided school administered by the Lancashire County Council and the Roman Catholic Diocese of Salford.
 The school offers GCSEs and BTECs as study programs for pupils.
 The school was formed in 1978 by the merger of the Holy Family, a secondary modern school, and the Paddock House Convent Grammar School, a former direct grant grammar school.

 The current Headteacher is Xavier Bowers.
 In 2019, Paul Dugdale was appointed Deputy Headteacher.
 In April 2020, Caroline Farrelly was appointed Deputy Headteacher.
 Farrelly was previously an Assistant Headteacher at St Monica's High School in Prestwich and Subject Leader of English at The Hollins.